What Is an Economy?

 Capitalism is structurally different.
 Production is socially interdependent, temporally extended, and mediated through money.
 No individual can trace the precise contribution of their labour to any final commodity.
 Labour inputs are jointly productive, globally distributed, and embedded across complex supply chains.
 There is no operational way to convert embodied labour directly into individual monetary remuneration.
 For this reason, labour-time cannot function as a practical currency.

 Investment decisions are decentralised and made under uncertainty.
 Reproduction must occur despite incomplete information and uneven sectoral returns.
 Under these conditions, price signals can approximate reproduction needs, but they cannot perfectly track them.
-Informational opacity makes exact alignment between labour reproduction and monetary reward impossible.
+Informational opacity and temporal extension make exact alignment between labour reproduction requirements and monetary allocation impossible in real systems.

 This does not imply that markets must inevitably collapse.
 Price can approximate reproduction constraints to varying degrees.
 But because alignment cannot be exact, reproduction cannot be left entirely to decentralised price signals.
 Under capitalism, surplus extraction must be institutionally structured and managed if reproduction is to remain stable.